coreboot/coreboot/Documentation/mainboard/lenovo/skylake.md

 The modified IFD will be saved as `ifd.bin.new`.
 Rename the original file to `ifd.bin.orig` and the HAP-enabled one to `ifd.bin`

+If you want to allocate the space that has become available from truncating the ME firmware to corebios, you can modify the IFD layout.
+First, save the layout below into a text file `layout.txt`:

+    00000000:00000fff fd
+    001f4000:00ffffff bios
+    00003000:001f3fff me
+    00001000:00002fff gbe

+Then run ifdtool again:

+    util/ifdtool/ifdtool -p sklkbl -n layout.txt binaries/ifd.bin

+Once again, the modified IFD will be saved as `ifd.bin.new`.
+Rename `ifd.bin.new` to `ifd.bin`.

+The layout above allows you to maximize the CBFS size in your coreboot `.config`:

+    CONFIG_CBFS_SIZE=0xE0C000

 ## Building coreboot